CEIAG and PSHE at St Wilfrid’s RC College

-CEIAG is an integral part of the curriculum within St Wilfrid’s and is delivered as a key part of our PSHE programme and is designed to give students the ‘tools’ to develop their personal career ambitions independently, working on the principle of ‘making informed decisions’.
+CEIAG is an integral part of the curriculum within St. Wilfrid’s RC College as students are timetabled one period per week throughout the academic year.
+CEIAG is predominantly delivered within our PSHE programme and is designed to give students the ‘tools’ to develop their personal career ambitions independently, working on the principle of ‘making informed decisions’.

-Within our PSHE (Personal, Social and Health Education) programme, years 7 – 11 receive a module on ‘work related learning’ equipping students with the knowledge to help them make informed decisions later in their life.
+Within our PSHE (Personal, Social, Health and Economic) education programme, years 7 – 11 receive modules focussing on ‘work related learning’ equipping students with the knowledge to help them make informed decisions later in their life.
 Sixth form students have a wide range of CEIAG integrated at key times during the year, again to help them to make informed decisions about their future.

 Careers guidance interviews are monitored through regular meetings, student feedback and the quality of the personal career action plans.
 CEIAG, including destination data, is evaluated and reported to the Senior Leadership Team and the governors of the school.
 Areas for development are highlighted in action planning throughout the year.

-Where possible St Wilfrid’s will invite companies and agencies into school to opportunities to students post 16 and 18 years of age.
+St Wilfrid’s will invite companies and agencies into school to highlight opportunities to students post 16 and 18 years of age.

 Further guidance for Sixth Form students from Job Centre Plus / Department for Work and Pensions on topics such as CV writing, skills identification and development, interview techniques and mock interviews take place within their PSHE sessions.
 Sixth Form students also gain regular access to Universities through external visits and talks within school.
 Students also have the opportunity to apply to a number of mentoring programmes such as Teach First’s ‘Futures Programme’, Brilliant Club, Social Mobility Foundation and the local universities supported progression programmes.

-Key Stage 4 and 5 students (Year 10 and Year 12) also undergo a 1 week’s ‘work experience’ allowing them direct access to ‘the world of work’ as well as developing a range of ’employability skills’.
+Key Stage 4 and 5 students (Year 10 and Year 12) also undergo a one week’s ‘work experience’ allowing them direct access to ‘the world of work’ as well as developing a range of employability skills.
 Students are requested to find their own placement with the help from the school.
-The school will ensure that each placement is appropriate; Futureworks is a company which carry out Health and Safety Checks on placements.
+The school will ensure that each placement is appropriate; ‘Futureworks’ is a company which carry out Health and Safety Checks on placements.

 The school is also working with ‘North East Ambition’; this is committed to providing good careers guidance by using the Gatsby Benchmarks.
 Within this, St Wilfrid’s is engaging with an Enterprise Advisor, through the North East Local Enterprise Partnership.
 This partnership has developed our opportunities for ‘direct access to employers’ and we have implemented strategies within PSHE.
 This is evaluated and future planning is in place to enhance students’ experiences further.